Oracle DENSE_RANK

 dense_rank_demo;Code language: SQL (Structured Query Language) (sql)

-• Rows with the same values such as first and second receive the same rank values.
+• Rows with the same values, such as first and second, receive the same rank values.

 • Rank values are consecutive even in the event of ties.

-Oracle DENSE_RANK() function examples
+Using Oracle DENSE_RANK() function with table data #

 We’ll use the products table from the sample database to demonstrate the DENSE_RANK() function: